Financial services | Case study

 Tamr-mastered records are also being used in an initiative around communicating with customers using Salesforce Marketing Cloud.
 A feature of this marketing automation software is the ability to send messages by text and email as well as in Western Union’s mobile app.
 Successfully reaching a customer with the right message on the right channel requires accurate email addresses and phone numbers, Singh said, adding that landline numbers often end up in the mobile number field.

-With Tamr, Western Union increased customer matches from their retail and online databases by six to eight percent.
+With Tamr, Western Union increased customer matches from their retail and online databases by three to five percent.
 While that figure may not seem significant, Singh points out that the business impact is substantial given the size of the customer base.

 “For an active customer base of 200 million people, this is huge.
-I now know a lot more about that six to eight percent of customers.
+I now know a lot more about that three to five percent of customers.
 I know these are my real customers.
 I spend less on marketing because I’m not reaching out to the same person over and over again.
 These could be the ones committing fraud or spending the most money.
-This makes a very big difference between our top line revenue and bottom line growth.”
+This makes a very big difference between our top-line revenue and bottom-line growth.”